maityamit/Sleepometer-Android-App/CONTRIBUTING.md

 keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
 ```

-18. Download the google-services.json file in your firebase project and replace it with the google-services.json present in the cloned project.
+17. Download the google-services.json file in your firebase project and replace it with the google-services.json present in the cloned project.

-19. Uncomment all the firebase dependencies and run gradle sync again.
+18. Uncomment all the firebase dependencies and run gradle sync again.

+19. Copy the Oauth client ID from google-services.json (usually on line 18) and paste it into the server client ID in strings.xml.

 20. Perform your desired changes to the code base.